Wuthering Heights: Gothic novel

 Horace Walpole's The Castle of Otranto (1764) is usually considered the first gothic novel.
 Walpole's declared aim was to combine elements of the medieval romance, which he deemed too fanciful, and the modern novel, which he considered to be too confined to strict realism.

 More recently Ellen Moers, in Literary Women, developed a feminist theory that connects female writers such as Emily Brontë with gothic fiction.
 Catherine Earnshaw has been identified by some critics as a type of gothic demon because she "shape-shifts" in order to marry Edgar Linton, assuming a domesticity that is contrary to her true nature.
 It has also been suggested that Catherine's relationship with Heathcliff conforms to the "dynamics of the Gothic romance, in that the woman falls prey to the more or less demonic instincts of her lover, suffers from the violence of his feelings, and at the end is entangled by his thwarted passion".
 See also the discussion of the daemonic below, under "Religion".

 At one point in the novel Heathcliff is thought a vampire.
 It has been suggested that both he and Catherine are in fact meant to be seen as vampire-like personalities.

+Brontë is credited by Syndy McMillen Conger for liberating traditional gothic plot forms, which had become "overly rigid," and for bringing to the gothic tradition an "aesthetic respectability".
+Conger further notes that Catherine Earnshaw is a departure from traditional gothic heroines, who were usually caught between a "dark seducer" and a "fair lover" in an external conflict, whereas Catherine differs in that she is "not simply placed between two lovers; she feels divided between two lovers."

 Themes

 Morality

 Some early Victorian reviewers complained about how Wuthering Heights dealt with violence and immorality.
 One called it "a compound of vulgar depravity and unnatural horrors".

-Emily Brontë was supposedly unaware of "the limits on polite expression" expected of Victorian novelists.
-Brontë's characters use vulgar language, "cursing and swearing".
-And though a daughter of a curate, Brontë showed little respect for religion.
-The only strongly religious character in Wuthering Heights is Joseph who is usually seen as satirizing "the joyless version of Methodism that the Brontë children were exposed to through their Aunt Branwell".
+Brontë was supposedly unaware of "the limits on polite expression" expected of Victorian novelists.
+Her characters use vulgar language, "cursing and swearing".
+Though the daughter of a curate, Brontë shows little respect for religion in the novel; the only strongly religious character in Wuthering Heights is Joseph, who is usually seen as satirizing "the joyless version of Methodism that the Brontë children were exposed to through their Aunt Branwell".
 A major influence on how Brontë depicts amoral characters was the stories her father Patrick Brontë told, about "the doings" of people around Haworth that his parishioners told him, "stories which 'made one shiver and shrink from hearing' (Charlotte's friend Ellen Nussey reported)", which were "full of grim humour" and violence, stories Emily Brontë took "as a truth".

 Shortly after Emily Brontë's death G.H.
 Lewes wrote in Leader Magazine: